bbauska/HTML5-Basics/README.md

     <b><a href="#toc">↥ back to top</a></b>
 </div>

-#### Q. What is an HTML preprocessor?
-Have you used different HTML templating languages before?
+<h3>Q. What is an HTML preprocessor?
+Have you used different HTML templating languages before?</h3>

 A **HTML preprocessor** is a program that takes one type of data and converts it to another one.
 In case of HTML and CSS, some of the more popular preprocessor languages are Slim and Sass.
 Slim is processed into HTML and Sass is processed into CSS.

 No, but I heard about html template language like PUG (formerly Jade), Haml, ERB, Slim, Handlebars, Jinja, Liquid etc which is HTML preprocessor this mean that it is basically a language that will be converted to native html code.

 The typical usage is when you render something on the server side.
 The usual use-case is when you have to add dynamic content to your website, so when you fetch something from your database, you will have to replace some parts in your original template.

 <div align="right">
     <b><a href="#toc">↥ back to top</a></b>
 </div>

-#### Q. How do you change the direction of html text?
+<h3>Q. How do you change the direction of html text?</h3>

 The default text direction in HTML is left-to-right.
 However, when developing web content and applications, we may need to set it to right-to-left, for instance, to cater for languages such as Arabic, Hebrew, Pashto, Persian, Urdu, and Sindhi.

 We can set text direction in HTML in one of two ways: